Master of Health Administration Degree Online

-Ms. Dishman earned a Master of Business Administration in finance, business, and economics from Wayne State University in Detroit, Mich., and a Bachelor of Science in statistics and economics from Shanghai University of Finance & Economics in Shanghai, China.
+Lihua Dishman, DBA, MBA, earned a master of business administration in finance, business, and economics from Wayne State University in Detroit, Mich., and a bachelor of science in statistics and economics from Shanghai University of Finance & Economics in Shanghai, China.

-Ms. Dishman has nearly 27 years teaching experience with traditional and non-traditional graduate and undergraduate degree programs in managerial finance, statistics, research methodology, and more.
-She has delivered courses in 100% online, residential, and hybrid modalities.
+She has nearly 27 years teaching experience with traditional and non-traditional graduate and undergraduate degree programs in managerial finance, statistics, research methodology, and more.
+Ms. Dishman has delivered courses in 100 percent online, residential, and hybrid modalities.
 In addition, she has nearly two decades of global financial management experience.
 Her expertise includes global corporate treasury, global capital markets, and more.

-As a member of the CFA Institute and the CFA Society of Detroit, Ms. Dishman's research interests include financial impact of healthcare reform on healthcare providers, healthcare cost effectiveness of promoting health well-being at workplaces, and how to invest donor assets prudently in not-for-profit healthcare systems.
+As a member of the CFA Institute and the CFA Society of Detroit, her research interests include financial impact of healthcare reform on healthcare providers, healthcare cost effectiveness of promoting health well-being at workplaces, and how to invest donor assets prudently in not-for-profit healthcare systems.

 Read Bio Close

-Dr. Fick is an associate professor at ATSU’s School of Health Management.
-He received his Ed.D. in educational leadership with a focus on higher education administration from Argosy University, Sarasota, Fla., in 2007, and an master of science degree with a specialization in community health services from the School of Medicine, Wayne State University in1983.
-Dr. Fick joined ATSU as an adjunct faculty member in 2007 and in 2009 became a full-time faculty member in the Health Administration program.
-At ATSU, he has served on the curriculum committee and currently serves on the new faculty hiring committee.
+John Fick, EdD, FACHE, is an associate professor at ATSU’s College of Graduate Health Studies.
+He received his Doctor of Educational Leadership with a focus on higher education administration from Argosy University, Sarasota, Fla., in 2007, and an Master of Science degree with a specialization in community health services from the School of Medicine, Wayne State University (1983).
+He joined ATSU as an adjunct faculty member in 2007 and in 2009 became a full-time faculty member in the Health Administration program.
+At ATSU, has served on the curriculum committee and currently serves on the new faculty hiring committee.